CloudTeam-IL/azure-finops/ARM_templates/ASP Recommendations/README.md

 1. download the script to the automation account(as powershell 7.1).
 2. create a schedual in the automation account for once a week.
-3. attach the script to the schedual.
+3. attach the script to the schedule.
 4. enter the following parameters to the script:
    - (Optional) AccountType - ManagedIdentity / ServicePrincipal.
    - (Optional) AccountName - the automation account var where the user assigned managed identity client id is saved.